-5 Helpful Tips for Winter for Your Child with Autism and Sensory Issues
+5 Helpful Winter Tips for Kids with Sensory Issues and Autism

 Winter is coming.
 No, this isn’t turning into Game of Thrones fan fiction.
 As the seasons change and the rain and snow begin to fall, it’s time to start thinking about pulling out those winter coats and long johns.
 For most of us, this simply means we need to get serious about cleaning our closets.
 But, this is a bigger deal for our kids with autism or sensory processing disorder.